 Getting started with NubOps

-This tutorial focuses on the four main steps on how to start using NubOps.
+This tutorial focuses on the main steps on how to start using NubOps.
 These steps are:

 1. Sign up and login to NubOps

-2. Access the built-in Demo environment in NubOps
+2. Load the built-in Demo project in NubOps to see an example of how everything works

 Signing up and logging in

 There are two options for signing up.
 The first option is to use an email address.
-The second is to sign up using a Microsoft Work account (social account).
-The social account option utilizes Microsofts native authentication mechanism which is the same as is used when authenticating to any Microsoft service, such as the Azure portal or Office 365.
-This means that if you’re already logged in to a Microsoft service then you’ll be a able to seamlessly log in to NubOps.
+The second is to sign up using a Microsoft Work account.
+The work account option utilizes Microsofts native authentication mechanism which is the same as is used when authenticating to any Microsoft service, such as the Azure portal or Office 365.
+This means that if you’re already logged in to a Microsoft service then you’ll be able to seamlessly log in to NubOps.
 Just select the Microsoft Work account that you want to log in with from the list that appears once you click on the “Microsoft Work or School Account” button.

 Login